dossma/scrape-AICA/README.md

 # scrape-AICA
 Scraping Aerospace Industries Association of Canada

-## Disclaimer
-This is for educational purpose only.
-I won't be responsible for any misuse.

 ## Motivation
 Get a better, structured overview or do analysis on the aerospace industry of Canada.